juicebox-systems/juicebox-hsm-realm/cluster_cli/usage.md

 ## `cluster user-summary --help`

 ```
 Report counts of active users by tenant for a month.
-These are users that have a secret stored at some point during the month
+These are users that have a secret stored at some point during the month (in the UTC timezone)

 Usage: cluster user-summary [OPTIONS]